laurap-dev/gradebook-docs/features/reports-send.md

 Displays your list of students with their email and phone contact status.
 Icons show whether student email, guardian email, or SMS is configured for each student.

-To change which students receive reports, edit Column G (Student) and Column I (Parent) in your GradeBook, then click Refresh Data.
+To change which students receive reports, edit Column G (Student) and Column I (Parent) in your GradeBook, then click **Refresh Data** in the sidebar.

 ### Attendance Data